Nadiafa/gastronomicon/spec.md

 - [ ] Views use helper methods if appropriate

-- [ ] Views use partials if appropriate
+- [x] Views use partials if appropriate
+    - partials used for form errors in user and recipe new